On $w$-mixtures: Finite convex combinations of prescribed component distributions: Geometry induced by the Kullback-Leibler divergence

 Since Shannon entropy is strictly concave, the negative Shannon entropy called {\em Shannon information} is strictly convex (and a dually flat manifold can be built from any convex function).
 Let $m_1(x)\eqdef m(x;\eta_1)$ and $m_2(x) \eqdef m(x;\eta_2)$.
 We have

 where $\inner{x}{y}=x^\top y$ denotes the scalar product of $\mathbb{R}^D$.
 Although the Shannon information of a $w$-mixture is a convex function of $\eta$, it is usually not available in closed-form~\cite{KLnotanalytic-2004,HGMM-2016}.
+A very particular case is the mixture family of two Cauchy distributions for which the Shannon entropy is available in closed-form~\cite{nielsen2021dually}.
 The $\eta$ parameter is traditionally called the {\em ``expectation'' parameter} in information geometry (although this stems from a property of the exponential family manifolds~\cite{IG-2016}).
 We shall write for short $h(\eta)=h(m(x;\eta))$.